Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 First, the big question - do we _have_ to migrate?

 The only time you need to migrate is if the test is relying on a class component instance.
 This is because the new norm is to build components using the modern patterns of hooks, ref forwarding, and all the other tools that functional components expose.
-OverReact Test does not have full support for function based components, meaning that as we transition UI to utilize functional components, the tests will need to be migrated as well.
+OverReact Test does not have full support for function based components because the APIs and patterns rely on querying component instances.
+Function components do not have instances for those APIs to find.
+Consequently, as we transition UI to utilize functional components, the tests will need to be migrated as well.

 However, all component tests can be migrated to gain the simplicity and maintainability offered by React Testing Library (RTL).
 RTL makes testing much more delightful, and by migrating our tests to it, we will be able to: